 If this were a musical, this would be my 11 o’clock number.
 The big showstopper that lets the audience know the show is about to end.

-Stepping Out is the final number on the musical of the same name.
+Stepping Out is the final number in the musical of the same name.
 For years, I’ve had a soft spot for the sweet story of a bunch of women, and one man, from different social backgrounds, weekly tapping away at a church hall.
-I’ve never seen the musical or the play, I’ve only seen Liza’s 1991 adaptation of the play.
-However, earlier in the year I came across this song and fell in love with the smooth start and gradual build up to a rousing tap number.
+I’ve never seen the musical or the play; I’ve only seen Liza’s 1991 adaptation of the play.
+However, earlier in the year, I came across this song and fell in love with the smooth start and gradual build-up to a rousing tap number.
 A part of the lyrics caught my attention, “here’s your chance to sing and dance, just find yourself a spot.”
 In a way, that had been the premise I had thought of on the morning of my 49th birthday.
 That last year in my forties was the chance to do something special.
 Clearly, I wasn’t going to sing and dance.
-In the last year before turning 50, I was going to write and find myself a spot.
+In the last year, before turning 50, I was going to write and find myself a spot.
 Hence, the birth of this blog.

-However, my favourite lyric, the one that moved me the most was, “Oh, everybody knows it’s true.
-If we can do it, so, can you.
+However, my favourite lyric that moved me the most was, “Oh, everybody knows it’s true.
+If we can do it, so can you.
 Let’s take a chance to sing and dance.
 Be happy for a while.”
-As trite as it may sound, all you need is a dream, a plan, and the good will to endure and persevere, with the certainty that above all, you’ll be happy while you do it.
+As trite as it may sound, all you need is a dream, a plan, and the will to endure and persevere, with the certainty that, above all, you’ll be happy while you do it.